 Location of the Tadoba National Park

-Situated in the Chandrapur district of Maharashtra, the national park lies in the center of the forest reserve, located within the Chimu hills.
-The park has been combined with the Andhari sanctuary to create the Tadoba-Andhari Tiger reserve.
+Situated in the Chandrapur district of Maharashtra, the national park lies in the centre of the forest reserve, located within the Chimu hills.
+The park has been combined with the Andhari sanctuary to create the Tadoba-Andhari Tiger Reserve.

 Flora and Fauna

-Winter can be severe in the months of December to February.
+Winter can be severe during the months of December to February.
 Summer starts from March to May followed by the monsoon season prevailing from June to September.
 It is always advisable to avoid the forests during the monsoons due to the risk of heavy downpour and flooding.
-Post monsoon season occurs during October and November but the best time to visit the national park is from February to May.
+Post monsoon season the best time to visit the national park is from February to May.
 Furthermore, the park remains open throughout the year except on Tuesdays.

 Where to Stay?